influxdata/kube-influxdb/README.md

 ### Deploy the whole stack!

-#### Note: This project will currently supported only OSS kubernetes Cluster version(1.8.10) and work only on Kubernets Cluster setup using Kops on AWS
+#### Note: This project will currently supported only OSS kubernetes Cluster, AWS EKS and minikube

+Prerequisite:

 - Have your `kubectl` tool configured for the Kubernetes cluster Running AWS on where you would like to deploy TICK stack.
 - Have `helm` and `tiller` installed and configured